dwallet-labs/dwallet-network/docs/docs/developers-guide/getting-started/examples/broadcast-bitcoin-tx.md

 After [creating a dWallet](../your-first-dwallet.md#using-typescript-sdk) we can derive the dWallet's Bitcoin address, create transactions from that address, sign them with the dWallet Network, and broadcast the signed transactions to the Bitcoin network.

 ## Setup
-First, we must setup the environment.
-Begin by importing necessary functions:
+First, we must set up the environment.
 ```typescript
 import { Ed25519Keypair } from '@dwallet-network/dwallet.js/keypairs/ed25519';
 import { DWalletClient } from '@dwallet-network/dwallet.js/client';